Daredevil (Marvel Comics series): 1990s: D.G. Chichester and return of Frank Miller

 New writer D. G. Chichester continued from where Nocenti left off.
 In the early part of his run, Daredevil succeeds in toppling Kingpin from leadership of his criminal empire.
 This is a mirror of Miller's "Born Again", in which now it is Kingpin rather than Daredevil who is stripped of his power.
 Subsequent issues are devoted to more detailed description of the social environs of New York City.
 Beginning with issue #305 (June 1992), Scott McDaniel became the new series penciller.
 McDaniel's style was more exaggerated and melodramatic, in line with the most popular comics artists of the early 1990s, such as Todd McFarlane and Rob Liefeld.

 Frank Miller returned to the character and his origins with the 1993 five-issue Daredevil: The Man Without Fear miniseries.
 With artist John Romita Jr., Miller expanded his retcon of the life and death of Murdock's father, "Battling Jack" Murdock, and Murdock's first encounters with the Kingpin and Foggy Nelson.
 The story fleshed out the role of Stick in the genesis of Daredevil, as well as the beginning of Murdock's doomed love affair with Elektra.
 In this rendition, Elektra is more dominant and active as a character, and more sexually aggressive.
 For this story, Miller and Romita cited Walter Mosley and Mickey Spillane as inspirations.
 Miller initially prepared the series as a scenario for a proposed TV series.

 The creative team of Chichester and McDaniel returned with their "Fall From Grace" storyline in issues #319–325 (Aug.
 1993 – Feb.
 1994).
-In this period, McDaniel emulated Frank Miller's later style in the noir crime comic Sin City.
-Elektra, who was resurrected in #190 but had not been seen since, finally returns.
+According to Darius, in this period, McDaniel emulated Frank Miller's later style in the noir crime comic Sin City.
+Elektra, who was resurrected in #190 but had not been seen since, returns.
 An injured Daredevil creates a more protective costume from biomimetic materials, resembling motocross gear: red and gray with white armor on the shoulders and knee pads.
 His revamped billy clubs could attach to form nunchucks or a bo staff.
 His secret identity becomes public knowledge, leading to him fake his own death and assume the new identity of "Jack Batlin".
 This new identity and costume last for several story arcs.
 The later Chichester period has generally been dismissed by critics and fans as an example of sensationalistic "event comics" that had become typical in the 1990s.
 However, the series introduced some themes that were continually revisited later, such as Murdock's increasingly tenuous ability to keep his identity secret.

 A short stint by J. M. DeMatteis returned Daredevil to his traditional red costume and Matt Murdock's identity.
 Under Karl Kesel, the title gained a lighter tone, with Daredevil returning to the lighthearted, wisecracking hero depicted by earlier writers.
 Matt and Foggy (who now knows of Matt's dual identities) join a law firm run by Foggy's mother, Rosalind Sharpe.